oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 Findings specific to upper bowl:
 - Upper behind seats are cheaper than upper bowl and upper premium
-- Predicted prices decrease as you go closer to the corners
+- Predicted prices decrease as you go closer to the corners of the arena
-- Ticket prices drop around $2 when you go back a row
+- Ticket prices drop around $2 every row you go back
-- Row 1 seats are predicted to be roughly $11 more than the seat behind them
+- Row 1 seats are predicted to be roughly $11 more than the seat directly behind them
-- Front row view seats are predicted $15 more than the seat behind them
+- Front row view seats (not row 1) are predicted $15 more than the seat directly behind them
-- Wheelchair access sections are the most expensive upper bowl seats
+- Unlike the lower bowl, wheelchair access sections contain the most expensive upper bowl seats

 ### Courtside: